Exohayvan/atsuko/commands/README.md

 Retrieves the size of all .db files in the ./data directory.

+## join

+Joins the user's voice channel.

+## leave

+Leaves the current voice channel.

+## volume

+Sets the volume of the bot.

+## play

+Plays audio from a YouTube URL.

 ## ping

 Shows the bot's latency and API ping.